DanielTemesgen/statistical-calculator-frontend/README.md

 # Statistical Calculator Frontend

+**🚨 Warning:** Example no longer works, AWS backend is no longer up.

 This repo uses streamlit to create a frontend for a simple API I created and hosted on AWS Lambda [here](https://github.com/DanielTemesgen/aws_statistical_calculator).

 The streamlit is hosted on mybinder.